Leonhart Fuchs: Legacy

 For the 500th anniversary of his birth, a glass and steel pavilion for the fuchsia collection, the Fuchsienpavillon (Fuchsia house), was opened in 2001 in the Botanischer Garten der Universität Tübingen.

 There is a cultivar of Fuchsia named 'Wemding' (1993), there is a Fuchsienrundgang (fuchsia tour) each year in Wemding, together with the creation of a fuchsia pyramid.
 There is a Fuchsien- und Kräutermarkt (fuchsia and herb market), some local businesses are named after Fuchs, and there is a Leonhart-Fuchs School.

-Fuchs, together with his two older German colleagues, Otto Brunfels (1488–1534) and Hieronymus Bock (1498-1554),} has been described as a father of botany (or a German father of botany) establishing it as a scientific discipline independent from medicine in the sixteenth century, and a principal representative of New Galenism.
+Fuchs, together with his two older German colleagues, Otto Brunfels (1488–1534) and Hieronymus Bock (1498–1554), has been described as a father of botany (or a German father of botany) establishing it as a scientific discipline independent from medicine in the sixteenth century, and a principal representative of New Galenism.
 His portrait forms the frontispiece of Agnes Arber's book on herbals.
-After his death, the manuscript and plates of his Historia as placed in the Österreichische Nationalbibliothek, Vienna, where it has remained.
+After his death, the manuscript and plates of his Historia were placed in the Österreichische Nationalbibliothek, Vienna, where it has remained.

 Eponymy (proper name)

-Fuchs' name is preserved by the plant Fuchsia, discovered in the Dominican Republic in the Caribbean in 1696/97 by the French scientist and Minim monk Charles Plumier.
+Fuchs's name is preserved by the plant Fuchsia, discovered in the Dominican Republic in the Caribbean in 1696/97 by the French scientist and Minim friar Charles Plumier.
 He published the first description of "Fuchsia triphylla, flore coccineo" in 1703.
 The dye fuchsine (fuchsin, rosaniline hydrochloride or magenta) is named after the flower, and thus, the color fuchsia is indirectly named after Fuchs.
 The dye, developed in 1859, was given the name of fuchsine in France by its original manufacturer Renard frères et Franc because its color was similar to color of flowers of certain Fuchsia species, as well as the fact that Renard in French and Fuchs in German both mean fox.

 Fuchs is also recognised in the specific epithet of the a plant widespread over Europe and northern Asia: the common spotted orchid, Dactylorhiza fuchsii.